FlorianZ/tpm2-library/README.md

 # tpm2sh

-`tpm2sh` is a command-line interface for interacting with TPM 2.0 chips.
+`tpm2sh` is a command-line tool for accessing TPM 2.0 chips.

 ## Development